Information for Prospective Students

 Please note that the bachelor/master seminar talk takes place in the initial phase of your thesis (a few weeks after you have decided on the topic), not towards the end.
 It is your responsibility to contact your supervisor in order to fix a time slot for this seminar.

-Please e-mail the title of your talk one week before it takes place to Michael Ertel, such that he can announce it via our mailing list.
+Please e-mail the title of your talk one week before it takes place to Vassillen Chizhov, such that he can announce it via our mailing list.

 Your audience mainly consists of MIA group members.
 You can expect that they are aware of the contents of our regular classes on Image Processing and Computer Vision and Differential Equations on Image Processing and Computer Vision.
 Please obey the usual rules of good scientific practice that hold for any of our seminars, give fair credits to findings and pictures that do not go back to you (at the same slide), and avoid any plagiarism.

-After your talk, please e-mail a pdf file of your slides to Michael Ertel.
+After your talk, please e-mail a pdf file of your slides to Vassillen Chizhov.
 He will put it on our group seminar website.
 They will be password-protected and accessible to the MIA group members.

 4. Registration.